Virtuant/katacoda-scenarios/docker-essentials/dockerfile/step1.md

 Creating a new Dockerfile is easy.
 Follow alone to make a new directory and initialize a new, empty Dockerfile.

 1\.
-Create a Dockerfile inside this directory:
+Create a Dockerfile inside this directory (or simply edit it in the top window):

 ```
-$ cd myimage
 $ vim Dockerfile
 ```

->NOTE: Vim is used by default, feel free to use another available text editor.
+>NOTE: The editor at top automatically saves your edits.
+Or, `vim` is used by default, feel free to use another available text editor.
 Ask the instructor if this is confusing.

 2\.
 Copy the following text inside the new Dockerfile: